Strategic petroleum reserve (China)

 The Strategic Petroleum Reserve (SPR; 中华人民共和国战略石油储备) is an emergency fuel store of oil maintained by the People's Republic of China National Development and Reform Commission.
-China does not officially report its volume, but as of 2016 the SPR was estimated to hold approximately 400 million barrels in total, out of a capacity of around 500 million barrels.
+China does not officially report its volume, but as of 2026, China is estimated to hold the largest emergency reserves in the world, totalling 1.3 billion barrels.

 Background

-In 2007 China announced an expansion of their crude reserves into a two part system.
+In 2007, China announced an expansion of its crude reserves into a two-part system.
 Chinese reserves would consist of a government-controlled strategic reserve complemented by mandated commercial reserves.
 The government-controlled reserves was completed in three phases.
 Phase one consisted of a 101.9 million barrel reserve, mostly completed by the end of 2008.
 The second phase of the government-controlled reserves with an additional 170 million barrels for completion by 2011.
-Recently, Zhang Guobao the head of the National Energy Administration also stated that there will be a third phase that will expand reserves by 204 million barrels with the goal in 2009 of increasing China's SPR to 90 days of supply by 2020.
+In 2009, Zhang Guobao the head of the National Energy Administration also stated that there will be a third phase that will expand reserves by 204 million barrels with the goal in 2009 of increasing China's SPR to 90 days of supply by 2020.
+In January 2026, China has around 130 days of oil suppy in reserve for maximized domestic consumption.